dmbarbour/glas/docs/GlasDesign.md

 Instead of a 'main' procedure, a [glas application](GlasApps.md) defines transactions for 'start', 'step', 'http', and other methods recognized by a runtime.
 The primary loop is to repeatedly evaluate 'step' in separate transactions.
 Assuming optimizations for incremental computing and replication on stable non-deterministic choice, a repeating transaction can represent reactive systems and multi-threading.
 With a mirrored runtime, applications may be distributed and resilient to network partitioning.
 By optionally binding state to an external database, we gain orthogonal persistence.

 Front-end syntax is user-defined, aligned with file-extensions to support external tooling.
 Eventually, we may develop syntaxes suitable for structured or graphical programming.
 We can also implement compilers for multi-media or resource files, integrating them as modules with compile-time checks and partial evaluation.
 To bootstrap this system, we specify a [".g" syntax](GlasLang.md) for general purpose programming.

+In my vision for development and user experience, glas applications may present an [interactive, live coding view](GlasNotebooks.md) on demand, allowing interested users to peek and poke under the hood.
+This should be the default, though could also disable this view if we want a more conventional application.

 ## Modularity